Bring your voice

 Our advocacy for a National Strategy on Brain Injury received all-party support and passed unanimously at Second Reading and at committee stage in the 44th Parliament.
 Such rare unity highlights the shared recognition of the urgent need to address the profound personal, social, and economic impacts of brain injuries.

-We need your voice to reach candidates!
+We need your voice to Members of Parliament!

-In preparation for an election, we wrote to party leaders (and potential leaders) asking for their continued support for a National Strategy on Brain Injury.
+Prior to our recent election, we wrote to party leaders (and potential leaders) asking for their continued support for a National Strategy on Brain Injury.
 You can view the letters and responses below.

 Letters to the Leaders